 Talk With Your Family About Finances

-This article was originally published in the January 2017 issue of Hark!
+From the January 2017 issue of Hark!

 Much of what you learn about life begins with what you learn at home, and finances are no different.
 Yet, many families find it difficult to discuss money, according to a recent National Endowment for Financial Education survey.